Sergei A. Lukyanov

 D.Sc (biological sciences), Member of the Academy of Sciences

-Director of department (Department of Genetics and Postgenomic Technologies)
+Director of department (Department of Genomics and Postgenomic Technologies)

 Sergei Lukyanov’s basic scientific interests lie in the area of analysis of structure and functioning of eukaryotic genomes.

 Awards & honors

 Sergei Lukyanov has been awarded the Ovchinnikov prize of the Russian Academy of Sciences in the field of physico-chemical biology and biotechnology for his work “Fluorescent proteins: finding, investigation and use in biotechnology” (2006), the international academic publisher “Nauka” prizes for best publication (1996 and 1999), prizes for best publication in Russian Journal of Bioorganic Chemistry (1996, 1997 and 1999), "Outstanding scientists“scholarship and a “State Scientific Scholarship” grant.